The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Results

-The nearly factor of two difference in the velocity dispersions of the metal-rich and metal-poor populations may reflect that the dSph system is deviating from the steady-state assumption behind the Jeans equations.
-On the other hand, for multiple tracer populations bound together and moving in the same potential, if all tracers are in steady state, we do not expect such prominent differences in their velocity dispersions.
-Thus the solutions to Jeans equations under the steady-state tracer assumptions are impossible to reproduce such a prominent difference between different stellar populations moving in the same potential.
-Hence impossible to simultaneously achieve ideal fits in the observed velocity dispersion profiles of both populations.
+The nearly factor of two difference in the velocity dispersions of the two populations may reflect that the dSph systems deviate from the steady-state assumption behind the Jeans equations, as for multiple tracer populations in the same potential, if all tracers are in steady states, we do not expect such prominent differences in their velocity dispersions.
+Recent {\it Gaia} observations have also indicated that many MW dSphs may be out of equilibrium \citep{Hammer2023,Hammer2024-1,Hammer2024-2}.
+The steady-state Jeans solutions cannot reproduce such a prominent difference between different populations in the same potential.
+Hence it is difficult to simultaneously achieve ideal fits in the observed velocity dispersion profiles of both populations.

-In particular, for Draco and UMi, the metal-rich populations in the rightmost panels dominate in sample size (see Figure~\ref{fig:metal} above), and thus the models tend to match better the metal-rich population.
+For Draco and UMi, the metal-rich populations in the rightmost panels dominate in sample size (see Figure~\ref{fig:metal} above), and thus the models tend to match better the metal-rich population.
 For Sextans, the metal-rich and metal-poor populations are more comparable in sample size, and the best-fit model tends to reconcile the large difference in velocity dispersion profiles of two populations, resulting in over-estimated dispersions for the metal-rich population, and under-estimated dispersions for the metal-poor population.

+Deviations from steady-state assumption can introduce biased constraints.
+Previously, \citep{Wang2022} applied \textsc{jam} to simulated dwarf galaxies to test the biases.
+It was found that global expansion/infalling motions can cause deviations from steady states, resulting in over/under-estimated inner densities, but still maintain a good constraint on the total mass within the half-number radii of tracers.
+In our analysis, we introduce the two-population chemodynamical model because the two distinct half-number radii of the metal-rich and metal-poor populations may help to reduce systematics.
+Our results are at least self-consistent given the fact that the single-population and chemodynamical models are consistent.